albertllousas/simple-cqrs-with-es/readme.md

 Check [here](http://www.cqrs.nu/faq) to see a brief explanation of these patterns!

-## Simple todo-list Service
+## Simple todo-list micro-service

+Having explained CQRS key concepts, let's think a problem to solve, where we can apply all it.

-Let's think about a fake company, they have an internal micro-services ecosystem and they need to build a new feature for all the frontends ...
-Boom! a TODO-LIST to help the customers to keep track of daily obligations.
+Imagine that we are in a fake company,they have an internal micro-services ecosystem and they need to build a new feature for all the frontends ...
+Boom! a TODO-LIST to help the customers to keep track of their daily obligations.

 So, our sample application is a super simple TODO-LIST micro-service, where: